Universality of Approximate Message Passing algorithms and tensor networks: Introduction

 for deterministic vectors $\u,\v$ and diagonal matrices $\bT_1,\ldots,\bT_k$ to expressions involving higher-order diagonal tensors.
-As a by-product of our analyses, we show for both generalized Wigner and permutation-and-sign-invariant matrices $\W$ that they satisfy a notion of asymptotic freeness with respect to such tensor networks, namely, that if all diagonal tensors have asymptotically vanishing normalized trace, then evaluations of expressions of this form are also 0 in the asymptotic limit.
-This is parallel to notions of asymptotic freeness and asymptotic liberation \cite{voiculescu1992free,anderson2014asymptotically}, usually defined with respect to normalized traces of matrix products, in settings of products with higher-order tensors. \end{enumerate}
+As a by-product of our analyses, we show for both the preceding classes of generalized Wigner and generalized invariant matrices $\W$ that they satisfy a notion of asymptotic freeness with respect to such tensor networks, namely, that if all diagonal tensors have asymptotically vanishing normalized trace, then evaluations of expressions of this form are also 0 in the asymptotic limit.
+This is parallel to notions of asymptotic freeness \cite{voiculescu1992free}, usually defined with respect to normalized traces of matrix products, in settings of products with higher-order tensors.
+Our analysis of tensor networks has also similarities to the analysis of graph observables in the theory of traffic freeness developed in \cite{male2020traffic}. \end{enumerate}